 Individual members use various sources to get their blades sharpened including those listed in Part 3 of this Resource Book.
-One local source is Kinney Sharpening in west Knoxville (https://kinneysharpening.com).
 On occasion, a Club member may ask if members want to participate in a "Club order".
 If there is sufficient interest, the Club member will collect the blades at a General Meeting and then deliver them to the sharpener.
 He will then arrange for the return of the sharpened blades to the owners.
 The owners pay the Club member who in turn pays the blade sharpener.